In this article:

 Portfolio risk is the expected range of outcomes of a given portfolio.
 There are a few observations about portfolio risk that we consider:

-- Diversification narrows the range of portfolio outcomes
+- Spreading your money across different assets narrows the range of portfolio outcomes.

-- For diversified portfolios, expected returns increase as portfolio risk increases
+- For well-spread portfolios, expected returns increase as portfolio risk increases.

 To turn these principles into usable advice, we use some statistical techniques to model the range of expected outcomes for portfolios, which then helps us determine the appropriate portfolio for an investor given their individual situation.
 You can see this range represented in the app as a cone chart, which gives our best estimate of the range of outcomes in each portfolio.